 Whether you’re a striker or a goalie, you need good reaction times.
 And meditation can help.

-As a football player, you need both your body and your mind to be in good condition.
-You need to make snap-second decisions.
-The better decisions you make the more you will be able to follow your team’s strategy.
+As a football player, you need to make snap-second decisions and the better decisions you make the more likely your team is of winning.

-Sometimes the ball comes to you out of nowhere and you need to make a decision: pass, run, shoot, etc. Again, meditation can help because it improves decision-making skills.
+Sometimes the ball comes to you out of nowhere and you need to make a decision: pass, run, shoot, etc. And you have to make that decision instantly.
+Thankfully, meditation can help because it improves decision-making skills.

 Overall, with meditation, you will be less inclined to follow your emotions (whether that be stress or over-confidence) and more inclined to make the right choice.
 Ultimately, this will help you to make better tactical decisions on the pitch.